 Besides his Dixieland instruments (helicon bass, trombone, cornet, and tenor sax), Glen regularly performs on euphonium with the Sheldon Theatre Brass Band and bass trombone with the Minneapolis Trombone Choir, two of the ensembles that have performed his compositions and arrangements.
 He also sings in the Rosetones vocal quartet with the Roseville Big Band and two caroling quartets.

 Glen met fellow Stone Archers in other musical contexts and is thrilled to be performing together with them.
-In 1989, he became the leader of the Roseville Big Band, and Dan joined the RBB in 2008, and Jason also plays with them.
+In 1989, he became the leader of the Roseville Big Band.
+Dan joined the RBB in 2008, and Jason also plays with them.
 In the 1990’s he met David, who was assistant director of a middle school musical for which Glen was the public access television host.
-He met Joy in 2011 when he subbed in the Pig’s Eye Jass Band and Richard in 2015 when Richard subbed in the Lazy Does It traditional jazz band, another group Glen plays in.
+He met Richard in 2015 when Richard subbed in the Lazy Does It traditional jazz band, another group Glen plays in.
 And he is delighted to add Aaron and Shannon to his expanding circle of musical friends.

 To learn more about Glen, read his extended musical biography on the Roseville Big Band web site: http://www.rosevillebigband.org/personnel/GlenN.html